InteropEvents/add-ins-workshop/setup/setup.md

 # Setup Instructions for Proseware Tasks Sample

-## Register the application to use Graph:
+## Register the application to use Graph

-1. Sign into the Application Registration Portal  - https://apps.dev.microsoft.com - using "work or school account".
+1. Sign into the Application Registration Portal  - [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com) - using "work or school account".

     ![Sign in to your tenant](images/signintoyourtenant.png)